-- 4.3.1 Grab bars shall be provided in individual washrooms or water closet compartments as illustrated in Figures 40 and 41 and shall comply with the following requirements: - (a) be in accordance with clause 3.5; - (b) be mounted at a height between 280 mm and 300 mm from the top of the water closet seat; - (c) one horizontal grab bar to be mounted on the side wall closest to the water closet extending from the rear wall to at least 450 mm in front of the water closet seat; - (d) one flip-up grab bar to be mounted on the wide side of the compartment adjacent to the water closet and be able to remain at a vertical position when not in use as shown in Figure 40; - (e) one vertical bar to be provided on the side wall closest to the water closet and located between 350 mm and 450 mm from the front edge as illustrated in Figures 40(b) and 41(c); and

-- (f) one horizontal grab bar of at least 700 mm long, to be mounted on the wall behind the water closet. - 4.3.2 The flip-up grab bar specified in clause 4.3.1(d), when lowered from the wall shall: - (a) be at a height between 280 mm and 300 mm from the top of the water closet seat; - (b) extend not more that 100 mm from the front of the water closet seat; and - (c) be 380 mm to 400 mm to the centre line of the water closet. - Note: Unless otherwise specifically stated, all measurements shall be to the centre line of the bar.
+- 4.3.1 Grab bars shall be provided in individual washrooms or water closet compartments as illustrated in Figures 41 and 42 and shall comply with the following requirements: - (a) be in accordance with clause 3.6; - (b) be mounted at a height between 280 mm and 300 mm from the top of the water closet seat: - (c) one horizontal grab bar to be mounted on the side wall closest to the water closet extending from the rear wall to at least 450 mm in front of the water closet seat: - (d) one foldable grab bar to be mounted on the wide side of the compartment adjacent to the water closet as shown in Figure 41; - (e) one vertical bar to be provided on the side wall closest to the water closet as illustrated in Figures 41(b) and 42(c); and - (f) where possible, one horizontal grab bar, at least 700 mm long, to be mounted on the wall behind the water closet. - 4.3.2 The foldable grab bar specified in clause 4.3.1(d), when lowered from the wall shall: - (a) be at a height between 280 mm and 300 mm from the top of the water closet seat; - (b) extend not more that 100 mm from the front of the water closet seat; and

+(c) be 380 mm to 400 mm to the centre line of the water closet.

+Note: Unless otherwise specifically stated, all measurements shall be to the centre line of the bar.